xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 and you can solve the type of questions posed at the beginning of this introduction.

+Side by side with this diagrammatic "language of knowledge", we also have a symbolic "language of queries" to express the questions we want answers to.

+For example, if we are interested in the effect of a drug `D` on lifespan `L`, then our query might be written symbolically as: `P(L | do(D))`.

+The vertical line means "given that", so we are asking: what is the probability `P` that a typical patient would survive `L` years, given that he or she is made to take the drug `do(D)`?
+In many cases we may also wish to compare `P(L | do(D))` with `P(L | do(not-D))`.
+The do-operator signifies that we are dealing with an intervention rather than a passive observation;
+classical statistics has nothing remotely similar to this operator.

+We must invoke an intervention operator `do(D)` to ensure that the observed change in Lifespan `L` is due to the drug itself and is not confounded with other factors that tend to shorten or lengthen life.
+If, instead of intervening, we let the patient himself decide whether to take the drug, those other factors might influence his decision, and lifespan differences between taking and not taking the drug would no longer be solely due to the drug.
+For example, suppose only those who were terminally ill took the drug.

+Mathematically, we write the observed frequency of Lifespan `L` among patients who voluntarily take the drug as `P(L | D)`, which is the standard conditional probability used in statistical textbooks.
+This expression stands for the probability `P` of Lifespan `L` conditional on seeing the patient take Drug `D`.
+Note that `P(L | D)` may be totally different from `P(L | do(D))`.

+This difference between seeing and doing is fundamental and explains why we do not regard the falling barometer to be a cause of the coming storm.
+Seeing the barometer fall increases the probability of the storm, while forcing it to fall does not affect this probability.

 # CHAPTER 1 The Ladder of Causation

 # CHAPTER 2 From Buccaneers to Guinea Pigs: The Genesis of Causal Inference